mailin-api/mailin-api-node-js/README.md

-# SendinBlue Javascript API
+# SendinBlue node js API

-This is the SendinBlue javascript API, that can be easily integrated in your node.js application.
+This is the SendinBlue node js API, that can be easily integrated in your node.js application.
 You need to have the following libraries, which you can install using npm
 * Restler

 It currently supports all the API calls for v1.0.
 Each call returns an Object that is documented in our API docs, here are the objects.